abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 non-final Class/static ->  defaults value assigned by compiler
 ```

+Do note that the defaults on non-final instance and class/static variables are not by constructor but by compiler itself.
+They are assigned default values even before any constructor finishes executing!

 ### var
 ```java
 var name = init_value;	// type is implicitly inferred